20+ Emotion Recognition APIs That Will Leave You Impressed, and Concerned

 Use Cases For Emotion Recognition

 Smile — you’re being watched.
 The visual detection market is expanding tremendously.
-It was recently estimated that the global advanced facial recognition market will grow from $2.77 Billion in 2015 to $6.19 Billion in 2020.
+It was recently estimated that the global advanced facial recognition market was worth $6.3 Billion in 2023 and will reach $13.4 Billion by 2028.
 Emotion recognition takes mere facial detection/recognition a step further, and its use cases are nearly endless.

 An obvious use case is within group testing.
 User response to video games, commercials, or products can all be tested at a larger scale, with large data accumulated automatically, and thus more efficiently.
 Bentley used facial expression recognition in a marketing campaign to suggest car model types based on emotive responses to certain stimuli.
 Technology that reveals your feelings has also been suggested to spot struggling students in a classroom environment, or help autistics better interact with others.
 Some use cases include: